 You need good 2-3 hours to for a relaxed walk through the Erawan National Park.
 Carry a lot of water with you, unless you are comfortable drinking the natural water there.

 On the way to Erawan National Park, you can see a lot of sculpted rocks.
-At first look, the look like they are natural rocks but when you see them closely you realize that they have been carved so.
+At first look, they look like they are natural rocks but when you see them closely you realize that they have been carved so.
 Some pieces had really intriguing shapes.
 I have seen thousands of sculpted pieces in Indian temples, still, to see just a few sculpted pieces fills me with awe.

 In a country known for its beaches and shopping, it was a pleasure to discover a spot that is sheer nature.